DenKrysos/DenKr_essentials/README.md

 -> Join the PubSub Message Bus (requires the plugin "DenKrement_plugin_predefined__connect_external_Python" from "DenKrement_plugins" and the Python Package "DenKrement_external_Python")
 - Some aids for Multi-Threading
 - A Thread Manager (including Thread spawn and tracking aid)
-- A Plugin Manager (automatically detects and laods compatible Plugins.
+- A Plugin Manager (automatically detects and loads compatible Plugins.
 Allows to load plugins "as Threads" or "as Libraries".
 Automatically starts Thread-like plugins and tracks them using the Thread-Manager)
 - Two differently typed Hash-Tables
 - A collection of PreProcessor enhancing Macros
 - A Macro/Function set to read out "Time" from different clocks, in different precisions or formats